-As soon as practicable after the incident the Business Liaison Manager (or representative) must report the incident to the HSE on www.hse.gov.uk/riddor.
+As soon as practicable after the incident the Health and safety Manager (or representative) must report the incident to the HSE on www.hse.gov.uk/riddor.
 A written record must be kept of the call in the accident book.